Skip to main content

 Helm CLI v3 support timeline

-If your package manager no longer provides Helm CLI v3, you can run it using Docker:
+If you are on a supported chart version and your package manager no longer provides Helm CLI v3, you can run it using Docker:

 docker run \